themosis/documentation/structure.md

 The `app` directory is where you store your application controllers, models, commands, forms, hooks, widgets and any other classes your application might need to work.
 The directory is namespaced under `App` and is autoloaded by Composer using the [PSR-4 autoloading standard.](https://www.php-fig.org/psr/psr-4/)

-The `app` directory contains many sub-directories that are added when you're using the `make` command from the Console CLI tool provided by the framework.
+The `app` directory contains many subdirectories that are added when you're using the `make` command from the Artisan CLI tool provided by the framework.

-However here is a list of the default subdirectories you may find under the `app` folder:
+However, here is a list of the default subdirectories you may find under the `app` folder:

 ### The Console directory

-The `Console` directory contains all of the custom Console commands for your application.
+The `Console` directory contains all the custom Artisan commands for your application.
 These commands may be generated using the `make:command` command.
-This directory also houses your console kernel, which is where your custom Console commands are registered and your [scheduled tasks]({{url}}/scheduling) are defined.
+This directory also houses your console kernel, which is where your custom commands are registered and your [scheduled tasks]({{url}}/scheduling) are defined.

 ### The Exceptions directory